Admissions

 We certainly do!
 Several pupils join us each year from overseas.
 International pupils bring an exciting dimension to school life, and reflect the wide range of nationalities, backgrounds and languages represented at City in all year groups.

 For year 12 entry, we can arrange for applicants to sit their assessment overseas at a local British Council office.
 You simply need to make contact with your local British Council office to confirm that they will invigilate the assessment, and provide us with their contact details.
 We will then email the papers and instructions to them in order for them to conduct the assessment.
 The completed papers will then be returned to us for marking.
+Please note that up to six weeks’ notice may be required by the British Council to arrange an exam.

-All interviews will be conducted remotely, and we will try to schedule them to a convenient time for your time zone.
+Interviews may be conducted remotely, and we will try to schedule them to a convenient time for your time zone.

-11+ brochure cover
+11+ admissions booklet cover